 - Explore effective ways of communicating the value of research.

 - Progress and raise the quality of their writing in 'real-time' as part of the workshop.

 - Bring a piece of writing to work on.
 This can be something they haven’t begun or have already started.
 It could be a publication, conference paper, impact case study or research grant.

 - Bring a recent article submitted for publication (accepted or rejected) or recent grant application or impact case study.

 - As they will be working on their writing ‘in-session’, they should also bring with them a laptop or notebook to facilitate this.

-The session will run from 10.00 - 15.00 with an optional hour for discussion with the tutor between 15.00-16.00.
+The session will run from 10.00 - 16.00.
 The morning is dedicated to delivering the core content of the session with specific writing allocation time for participants in the afternoon to actively progress their writing.
 This form of mini writing retreat will provide the time and space to put learning into practice and towards the end of the session, reflect on progress and plan future work.